KarthikeyaKollu/browserAI.01/Readme.md

-# 🌐 BrowserAI (Ollama WebUI)
+# 🌐 Orian (Ollama WebUI)

 ## Overview
-**BrowserAI** (Ollama WebUI) is a Chrome extension that provides quick access to your favorite local Language Model (LLM) directly from your browser.
+**Orian** (Ollama WebUI) is a Chrome extension that provides quick access to your favorite local Language Model (LLM) directly from your browser.
 With features like open-source chat integration, mail reply suggestions, and more, it's designed to enhance your browsing experience with AI capabilities.

 [Chat Interface Overview](https://github.com/KarthikeyaKollu/browserAI.01/assets/108949445/d62073b4-cdde-46dd-8b14-8ba0c46206db)